-Outside of Hollywood films, dinosaurs like
+Outside of Hollywood films, dinosaurs like Tyrannosaurus and

 Attempts to squeeze paleontology into a literal interpretation of Biblical timelines have a long history .
 A 1912 issue of Current Literature featured some excerpts from a book about paleontology called Evolution in the Past by H.R.
 Knipe.
 The article itself is not terribly interesting, but the captions accompanying the article's illustrations are.
 Several dinosaurs and extinct mammals are featured and each caption explains the benefits or dangers these animals would have posed to early humans.
 The caption beneath a pair of Iguanodon reads: